Metterant/MyPDMProject/README.md

 - **Method 1**: To run the application, navigate to the `Main` class from `com.buspass` project package, run the `main` method.

 - **Method 2**: Run `MyPDMProject.jar` file found in project root.

+## Issues and Fixes

+### The GUI fonts are ugly

+This problem occurs because this project uses "Google Sans" as its main font for the GUI.
+To fix this problem, you can retrieve `GoogleSans-Regular.ttf` file found in `src\main\java\com\buspass\res` and then install the font.
+Once the font is installed, you can try to run the application again to make sure the project works as intended.

+You may find this solution ridiculous because we fix this by creating an `java.awt.Font` and use it instead from your system downloaded fonts.
+However, due to limited time we've got, we have decided to play it safe and finish the project early.